Carolyn M. Hettrich MD, MPH

 - Proximal humerus, clavicle, and scapula fractures

 A native of Portland, Oregon, Dr. Hettrich attended college at Pomona College with a degree in Human Biology.
 Dr. Hettrich then graduated from the University of Washington School of Medicine in Seattle.
-Residency training was completed in Orthopaedic Surgery at the top-ranked Hospital for Special Surgery in New York City, which included a one-year research fellowship.
+Residency training was completed in Orthopaedic Surgery at the #1 ranked Hospital for Special Surgery in New York City, which included a one-year research fellowship with an emphasis on tendon to bone healing.
 She also obtained a Masters in Public Health (MPH) at Columbia University during that time.
-At the completion of her residency she won the prestigious award for excellence in research.
+At the completion of her residency she won the prestigious Lewis Clark Wagner award for excellence in research from HSS, as well as the Cabaud Memorial Research Award from AOSSM for the best basic science study.
 After residency, Dr. Hettrich did fellowship in sports medicine and shoulder surgery at Vanderbilt University.
-During fellowship, Dr. Hettrich was an assistant team physician for Vanderbilt University and the Nashville Predators.
+During fellowship, Dr. Hettrich was an assistant team physician for Vanderbilt University, Nashville Sounds, and the Nashville Predators.
 Dr. Hettrich has a special interesting caring for athletes of all ages, especially with overhead sports.
 Dr. Hettrich was a former team physician for USA Volleyball, the University of Iowa, and the University of Kentucky.
+Prior to joining North Country Orthopedics, Dr. Hettrich served as the Chief of the Shoulder Service at Brigham and Women’s Hospital.

-Dr. Hettrich has been involved in both clinical and laboratory research for over 15 years.
+Dr. Hettrich has been involved in both clinical and laboratory research for over 20 years.
 She has performed research on new methods to improve rotator cuff healing, determinants of outcome after shoulder instability surgery, as well as ways to improve the design and function of shoulder replacements.
 She has received several prestigious awards for her research, authored numerous peer-reviewed clinical and basic science research papers, book chapters, and given presentations at both national and international meetings on her research and advanced surgical techniques.
 Dr. Hettrich is a reviewer for the American Journal of Sports Medicine, Journal of Bone and Joint Surgery, and the Journal of Shoulder and Elbow Surgery.
+She is an associate editor for Journal of Shoulder and Elbow Surgery Reviews, Reports, and Techniques.

 Dr. Hettrich is board certified by the American Board of Orthopaedic Surgery.